 Platforms such as Kickstarter and Indiegogo can provide good exposure for a new company, helping entrepreneurs raise a lot of money during a short period of time.
 You might even argue that crowdfunding campaigns are the best way for small projects to succeed, given that large investors and banks are not so eager to help them.

 So where do videos come into play?

-Crowdfunding video – What’s the big secret?
+Crowdfunding Videos – What’s the Big Secret?

-As crowdfunding became more popular various success stories started appearing in news media.
+As crowdfunding became more popular, various success stories started appearing in news media.

 Even if your product or service wasn’t so great, you were still able to create a successful campaign and raise lots of money.
 Just watch this YouTube video:

 Let me start by saying that video can improve your success rate from 30% to 50%.
-In other words, odds of making enough money increase by 20%.
+In other words, the odds of making enough money increase by 20%.

 Check out the following 4 tips that will help you use videos for crowdsourcing!

-Creating a hero
+Creating a Hero